 One of the reasons these earn our Editors' Choice Award is because of their versatility.
 We've had them on commutes, crit-intensity rides, and long base-mile rides, and they do great across activities, but the sweet spot is probably hard rides in the two or three hour range.

-Sure, $219 is a pretty penny for bike shorts, but serious riders will be thankful they discovered these.
+Sure, you'll pay a pretty penny, but serious riders will be thankful they discovered these bike shorts.
 If you put in a lot of miles or find yourself constantly adjusting the gents, give these a serious look.

 After hundreds of miles and many hours of research, we are convinced that these are the best shorts available on the market right now, which is why they earn the Editors' Choice Award.
 The chamois alone, the équipeEVO_S7 Insert, is enough to send these directly to the front of the pack.
 It's a thin slab of free-floating memory foam that creates a nice, form-fitting compartment for the gents instead of strapping everything down like some sort of punishment (isn't the self-flagellation of hammering it out on the road for hours punishment enough?!).
 They're not just any old shorts with a top-tier chamois though.
 They earn top marks using their unique design aspects and superior fabric to balance comfort, flexibility, and support.
 They cement their position by largely maintaining excellent performance throughout the day, so you can stay in the saddle through even the most grueling, grinding all-day rides.